19th century London

 Streets - Light horse-drawn cabs became fashionable among rich Londoners.
 From 1829 others travelled on London's Shillibeer horse buses.
 Horse-drawn trams challenged the supremacy of the horse bus after 1870.

-There are 151 objects in the 19th century London gallery.
-Select a section below to refine the objects or choose an object below to browse through the museum
+There are 151 objects to view in the 19th century London gallery.
+Select a section below, one of the four chosen objects or show all objects from this gallery